News

 As a research funding charity, we have an obligation to make sure that the needs of end users of research are addressed.
 Alongside highlighting the gaps in funding, grant mapping in this way can also help to reduce the waste, costs and patient burden caused by repeating similar research projects.
 It also has the potential to facilitate collaboration between researchers and research funders by highlighting the specific PeolcPSP questions that are already being addressed, how they are being addressed and by whom.

-We have also made the full dataset used in this report openly available so that anyone with an interest in palliative and end of life care research can drill down into the specific grants that are linked to each PeolcPSP question.
-We have created a “how to” guide which uses the topic of incontinence as an example, but feel free to dive in and search for a topic or condition that is of interest to you.
+We have also made the full dataset used in this report (.PDF) openly available so that anyone with an interest in palliative and end of life care research can drill down into the specific grants that are linked to each PeolcPSP question.
+We have created a “how to” guide (.PDF) which uses the topic of incontinence as an example, but feel free to dive in and search for a topic or condition that is of interest to you.

 What have we done so far and what’s next? –